opsschool/curriculum/databases_101.rst

 The advantage of this design is that it prevents you from having to enter data multiple times, and generally reduces the storage cost of a row.
-If San Francisco changed it's name you would only need to update a single and row instead of two tables like the first example.
+If San Francisco changed its name you would only need to update a single and row instead of two tables like the first example.
 And, SQL makes it trivial to replace the id with a name using a JOIN statement when the data is retrieved, making it functionally identical to the two